 Managing your accounts is fast, simple, and secure with HomeTown Bank's online services.
 All of your account information is at your fingertips with a few simple clicks.
 You can access and manage any of your HomeTown Bank checking accounts or savings accounts at your convenience.

-- View detailed account information
+- View detailed account information in real time

 - Receive account statements and notices electronically.
 Learn more about the benefits of e-statements.